Leoglme/PokeBay-CLI/README.md

 Before running the command, ensure you have:

-- Configured your `.env` file with the necessary eBay and imgbb API credentials.
 - Placed the images for your items in the `images` directory as specified in your `baseInfos` array.

 This feature aims to streamline the setup process, making it quicker and easier to start listing your Pokémon items on eBay.